-Increasing complexity leads to an increase in ambiguity in LC-MS/MS experiments.
+Increasing complexity leads to an increase in ambiguity in mass determination in middle-down proteomics of antibodies.

-LC-trace (top panel), zero-charge deconvoluted mass spectrum (middle panel), and MS2 trace (bottom panel) for a selected and fragmented chain. a) Pure Trastuzumab with clear signals for the light chain and the Fd chain. b) Mixture of Trastuzumab and two other monoclonal antibodies. c) Polyclonal sample from plasma.
+LC-trace (top panel), zero-charge deconvoluted mass spectrum (middle panel), and averaged MS2 spectrum (bottom panel). a) Pure Trastuzumab with clear signals for the light chain and the Fd chain. b) Mixture of Trastuzumab and two other monoclonal antibodies. c) Polyclonal sample from plasma.
 The contributions of the target and paired chains diminish relatively when the background becomes more complex.

 Figure 3